Agent Skills: PR Review Fixer

 After all fixes:

-1. Run full test suite locally
+1. Run the full test suite locally (project command / Makefile target).

-2. Run linter
+2. Run the linter.

-3. Commit the code changes
+3. Commit the code changes.

-4. Push to remote
+4. Push to remote (git push).

 Key Behaviors

-• Auto-fix: Fix all validated issues without pausing for approval
+• Auto-fix: fix all validated issues without pausing for approval.

-• Convention adherence: Follow project's existing patterns
+• Convention adherence: follow the project's existing patterns and tooling.

-• Local reproduction: Run tests/linters locally before pushing fixes
+• Local reproduction: run tests/linters locally before pushing fixes.